KaffeDiem/SwiftUINavigationManager/README.md

-# NavigationManager
+# NavigationManager Swift Package

-A coordinator inspired navigation type in SwiftUI.
+A coordinator inspired navigation type in SwiftUI which integrates easily as a Swift Package.

 Navigate your SwiftUI app by routing and use a simple push and pop method to present and dismiss views.